Art of the Upper Paleolithic: Europe

 Art of the European Upper Paleolithic includes rock and cave painting, jewelry, drawing, carving, engraving and sculpture in clay, bone, antler, stone and ivory, such as the Venus figurines, and musical instruments such as flutes.

 Decoration was also made on functional tools, such as spear throwers, perforated batons and lamps.

 Engravings on flat pieces of stones are found in considerable numbers (up to 5,000 at one Spanish site) at sites with the appropriate geology, with the marks sometimes so shallow and faint that the technique involved is closer to drawing – many of these were not spotted by the earliest excavators, and found by later teams in spoil heaps.
 Painted plaques are less common.
 It is possible that they were used in rituals, or alternatively heated on a fire and wrapped as personal warmers.
 Either type of use may account for the many broken examples, often with the fragments dispersed over some distance (up to 30 metres apart at Gönnersdorf).
 Many sites have large quantities of flat stones apparently used as flooring, with only a minority decorated.

 Some of the oldest works of art were found in the Swabian Jura, in Baden-Württemberg, Germany.
-The Venus figurine known as the Venus of Hohle Fels and the Löwenmensch (Lion-Human) statuette of Hohlenstein-Stadel both date to approximately 40,000 years ago.
+The Venus figurine known as the Venus of Hohle Fels and the Lion-man of Hohlenstein-Stadel of Hohlenstein-Stadel both date to approximately 40,000 years ago.
 The so-called Adorant from the Geißenklösterle cave dates to about the same time.

 Other fine examples of art from the Upper Palaeolithic (broadly 40,000 to 10,000 years ago) include cave painting (such as at Chauvet, Lascaux, Altamira, and Kapova Cave), incised / engraved cave art such as at Creswell Crags, portable art (such as animal carvings and sculptures like the Venus of Willendorf), and open-air art (such as the rock art of the Côa Valley and Mazouco in Portugal; Domingo García and Siega Verde in Spain; and Fornols-Haut in France).
 There are numerous carved or engraved pieces of bone and ivory, such as the Swimming Reindeer found in France from the Magdalenian period.
 These include spear throwers, including one shaped like a mammoth, and many of the type of objects called a bâton de commandement.

 Bison painting (replica) from the Cave of Altamira, dated to the Magdalenian.